pgx-ml-lab/ml-mr/README.md

 pip install ml-mr  # Only after cloning...
 ```

-Installation is a bit tedious because we haven't published ml-mr to the PyPI.
+Installation is a bit tedious because we haven't published _ml-mr_ to the PyPI yet.
 This will be done prior to publication.
 If you want help getting started, feel free to contact me.

 Note that you may need to install [pytorch-genotypes](https://github.com/legaultmarc/pytorch-genotypes) by following the instructions before installing _ml-mr_.